 Testing is a vital part of the Quieter Home Program process as it will confirm the home's eligibility and is the only way to evaluate the effectiveness of the retrofit products installed by the Program.
 The Program's acoustical engineers will conduct a series of tests with an exterior loud speaker in each habitable room.
 The acoustical engineers will proceed room by room and turn the loudspeaker on and off to collect noise measurements.
 Additionally, all participating homes may be subject to acoustical testing once construction is complete in order to evaluate the effectiveness of the retrofit products.
 Please note acoustical testing consists of the periodic use of a loud speaker and can be disruptive to you and your neighbors.

-If your home has habitable areas inside the home with noise levels of 45 dB or greater, your home may proceed to step 4.
-If your home does not meet this requirement, it will be placed on hold pending further consideration.
+If your home has an average interior noise levels of 45 dB or greater, your home may proceed to step 4.
+If your home does not meet this requirement, it may be eligible for limited treatments.

 During this appointment, the Design Team will review and discuss the proposed treatments to your home.
 A copy of the design package